 Neus Valencia is a translator of both English and Spanish for MiHistoria.
 She completed her Bachelor’s Degree in Translation and Interpreting with a major in Technical Translation, and is now pursuing a law degree at the Metropolitan Autonomous University (UAM) in Mexico City.
 She is very much interested in the role of the mediator in modern society, especially in the relationship between nations, which is reflected in language, culture and government structures.

 Wendy Bardsley loves straddling the border between art and technology.
 She has been telling stories on the web since its earliest days.
 She was the architect and developer for PBS’s Independent Lens series website for 12 years, and learned about so many different subjects that could be covered by documentary film.
-She has covered the Olympics and mountain climbing expeditions and is now working with nonprofits, artists, and filmmakers.
+She has covered the Olympics and mountain climbing expeditions and works with nonprofits, artists, and filmmakers.
 She was a founding Council member of the Calle 24 Latino Cultural District.

 Mily Treviño-Sauceda, M.A. was born into a family of migrant farm workers, and volunteered with the United Farm Workers at an early age.
 As a widow with a small son, she earned a BA in Chicano Studies with a minor in Women’s Studies from CSU Fullerton, and conducted a survey among farm worker women exploring the problems they faced, including discrimination, sexual harassment, domestic violence, pesticide poisoning, poor housing, and low wages.
 Mily served as Executive Director of Líderes Campesinas until 2009, when she established the Alianza Nacional de Campesinas, whose mission is to develop farm worker women’s leadership into a national movement.